Bluehost vs. Wix – Taking a Look at How the Two Services Compare in 2020

 Bluehost Scalability: Way Above Wix?

 Scalability is one of Bluehost’s strong suits because the company’s entry point is one of the lowest out there and you have plenty of options to choose from if you want to upgrade.
-Generally speaking, you probably want to start with shared hosting and slowly make your way through the tiers until you need to switch to a VPS or dedicated server (services that Wix is not offering at all while Bluehost is well known for them).
+Generally speaking, you probably want to start with shared hosting and slowly make your way through the tiers until you need to switch to a VPS or dedicated server, which is something you won't be able to find at Wix.

-Bluehost makes the transition seamless because there isn’t a huge price difference between the various tiers so you’re not taking a huge monetary hit whenever you upgrade.
+Bluehost makes the transition between tiers seamless because there isn’t a huge price difference between the various types of plans so you’re not taking a huge monetary hit whenever you upgrade.
 There is a noticeable price hike between the third and fourth-tiers of shared hosting but that’s only because Bluehost has a special offer for the third tier, which is very cheap considering how much you get in return.
 More on that a bit later.

-Wix isn’t doing too badly in the scalability department either, through its entry point is higher compared to Bluehost’s.
+Wix isn’t doing too badly in the scalability department either, though its entry point is higher compared to Bluehost’s.
 You can expect relatively small price differences between the four tiers of shared hosting but there’s no VPS or dedicated hosting here.
 In other words, you’ll reach the point where it’s not possible to upgrade further much sooner than you would with Bluehost.
-Wix does offer a set of Business & eCommerce packages, however, these were designed to include more features and don’t feature a lot of extra resources.
+Wix does offer a set of Business & eCommerce packages, however, these were designed to include more features and don’t come with a lot of extra resources.
 As discussed in our Wix vs. Shopify comparison, Wix isn't necessarily an ideal choice for building large online stores but the platform can handle small ones just fine.

 Bluehost is famous for offering nearly unmatched scalability.
 The company has a low entry point and you can easily transition to VPS or a dedicated server once shared hosting is no longer enough.
 Wix scales pretty well too but it definitely can’t hold a candle to Bluehost in this department.